Erisa/Cliptok/README.md

 - [Erisa](https://github.com/Erisa)

 ### Special thanks
 - [TorchGM](https://github.com/TorchGM) for testing and providing design feedback.
+Seriously, thank you Torch.
 - The developers of [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus), without their library none of this would  be possible.
 - The excellent Moderation team over at [Microsoft Community](https://msft.chat/), and all of its wonderful members.